Banking, Finance & Insurance Disputes

 Book online now

-Attwood Marshall Lawyers has a long history of fighting insurance companies across a broad spectrum of claims.
+As renowned insurance dispute lawyers, we have a long-standing history of fighting insurance companies across a broad spectrum of claims.

-In most cases, people feel secure that they hold insurance and rely on their policies as a safety net in the event something unexpected happens.
+In most cases, people feel secure that they hold a policy and rely on them as a safety net in the event something unexpected happens.
 Almost all families have multiple insurance policies to protect their home and contents, motor vehicles, business, and health.
-Most professionals also have compulsory professional indemnity insurance to cover them for claims made against them in the event they provide their clients with negligent advice or deliver work that results in their customers suffering losses.
+Most professionals also have a compulsory professional indemnity policy to cover them for claims made against them in the event they provide their clients with negligent advice or deliver work that results in their customers suffering losses.

-Unfortunately, insurance companies have a habit of denying liability for claims despite people paying their premiums on time and ensuring they are covered for the unexpected.
-Most people don’t read the fine print of their policies and do not completely understand what exclusions apply to their insurance cover, which comes as a nasty surprise when they make a claim.
+Unfortunately, insurers have a habit of denying liability for claims despite consumers paying their premiums on time and ensuring they are covered for the unexpected.
+Most people don’t read the fine print of their policies and do not completely understand what exclusions apply to their cover, which comes as a nasty surprise when they make a claim.

 We have represented many clients who have suffered significant loss or damages to their home or business premises after a fire.
 Insurance providers try to deny liability claims and appoint investigators who go to great lengths to attempt to gather evidence which may show that the fire was deliberate.

-In many cases, it is not until clients have engaged lawyers and threatened to sue the insurance company that they finally, and reluctantly, agree to pay for the claim the client is entitled to.
+In many cases, it is not until clients have engaged lawyers and threatened to sue, that insurers finally, and reluctantly, agree to pay for the claim the client is entitled to.